Francessco121/msal-js-dart/example/flutter_web_example.md

     Configuration()
       ..auth = (AuthOptions()
         ..clientId = clientId
-        ..authority = authority
+        ..authority = authority)
-      )
-      ..system = (SystemOptions()
+      ..system = (SystemOptions()..logger = logger),
-        ..logger = logger
-      )
   );

   // Setup a callback for the redirect login flow
   //
   // **IMPORTANT NOTE:** It is highly recommended to setup
   // your UserAgentApplication and call handleRedirectCallback
   // sometime before your Flutter app starts.
 The router in
   // the [MaterialApp] widget will clear the URL when it loads
   // which will prevent MSAL from getting the token from it
   // after a redirect login.
   userAgentApplication.handleRedirectCallback(_redirectCallback);